 Starting Point: Treatment begins with an initial diagnostic assessment.
 This assessment is completed in about 90 minutes.
 Together, client and therapist develop a treatment plan.

-The Path: Sessions last for 45 to 50 minutes and most people are treated in 8 to 10 sessions.
+The Path: Sessions last for 45 minutes and most people are treated in 8 to 10 sessions.

 Destination: Treatment ends when symptoms are decreased and goals are attained.

 At Riverview Therapy your privacy is important to us.
 Riverview Therapy is located in a small professional building on the south side of La Crosse.
 Our environment is relaxed and comfortable.